Princyjain25/Hastkala--E-commerce-frontend-Template/assets/readme.txt

-consists all the images required
+It consists all the images, css styling and JS  required .